What a Birthday for the Defending BetPTC Handicapper of the Year

-The following BetPTC members will be competing for a 2019 Pegaus Cup Betting Championshp berth and other cash prizes in November.
+The following 39 BetPTC members competed for a 2019 Pegaus Cup Betting Championshp berth and other cash prizes in November.
 Click here to learn more about Cash Is King X.

 Peter M. - wk1